-The Quality Governance Committee is chaired by Nigel Stevens.
+The Quality Governance Committee is chaired by Ian Orpen.
 The Committee focuses primarily on providing assurance to the Board that the Trust's clinical services are meeting all of the requirements for good quality (patient experience, patient safety and clinical effectiveness).
 The Committee also ensures that the Trust has a robust framework for the management of risks arising from or associated with clinical incident management and reporting, quality improvement, compliance with the Care Quality Commission's standards, medical records, research and development, and maintaining clinical competence.
+During 2022/23, the Committee had a keen focus on the safety of the Trust's maternity services, and helped ensure that it took full account of the learning from the various investigations into such services elsewhere in the country.
+The Trust's approach to infection prevention and control was also a key area of focus.